 Some sections of the route could be shared-path, depending on location and approvals.

-Selecting a route is highly subjective, therefore we would like to understand what the community values most about the idea of a cycle route connecting Mullumbimby, Brunswick Heads and Ocean Shores.
-We would then like to hear your views on two proposed options.
+Selecting a route is highly subjective, therefore we wanted to understand what the community values most about the idea of a cycle route connecting Mullumbimby, Brunswick Heads and Ocean Shores.
+We then asked for views on two proposed options.

 Both of the proposed options are at concept stage only.
 They are subject to continuing investigation and consultation with: